 This information is specifically for incoming 2022 freshmen with majors requiring one or more semesters of General Chemistry (for more details please contact the College Advising Center for your major).

 General chemistry placement information for the University can be found in Chemistry Placement - Chemistry and Biochemistry Department.

-Students majoring in chemistry, biology, environmental science and policy (ESP), geology, materials science, chemical engineering, and biomedical engineering, are required to complete general chemistry (CHEM 111A/B) as part of the chemistry sequence.
+Students majoring in chemistry, biology, environmental science and policy (ESP), geology, materials science, chemical engineering, and biomedical engineering, are required to complete general chemistry (CHEM 111A and 111B) as part of the chemistry sequence.

 For all science majors, CHEM 90 does not count towards degree progress.

 If the courses that do not count towards degree progress are included, the course sequence is as follows:

 - CHEM 90 - Intro to General Chemistry

 Biochemistry, Biology, Chemistry, and Geology majors require CHEM 111B.